 Though he didn’t speak to the media after Friday’s game, Harper did head in the direction of Johnson’s office before heading out of the Nationals clubhouse.
 Perhaps luckily for Johnson, he had stepped out of his office at that moment, but it’s safe to say he’ll be hearing some pleas to play from Harper at some point this weekend.

-Chelsea Janes covers high school sports for The Washington Post.
+Chelsea Janes covers the Nationals for The Washington Post.